 Spring 2019 Colloquium Series

 Jan.
 31: Pam Mischen, associate professor of public administration, on "Sustainable Communities Metrics"

-Feb.
-14: Kim Brimhall, assistant professor of social work, and Shelley Dionne, professor of leadership on "Creating Healthy Communities for Rural and Socioeconomically Disadvantaged Populations: A Study on Healthcare Leadership and Supportive Work Environments"
+Feb, 14: Kim Brimhall, assistant professor of social work, and Shelley Dionne, professor of leadership, on "Creating Healthy Communities for Rural and Socioeconomically Disadvantages Populations: A Study on Healthcare Leadership and Supportive Work Environments"